limitlessPukin3/qrGenerator/readme.md

-# Digital Business Card - Self-Hosted
+**How to Create and Host Your Own Digital Business Card Using GitHub Pages**

-This project provides a step-by-step guide to creating and hosting your own **digital business card** at home using a simple **HTML page** and serving it through a **local web server**.

-## **Features**
-- Static HTML business card page
-- QR code generation for easy sharing
-- Self-hosted using Python or Nginx
-- Optional public access via port forwarding & dynamic DNS

-## **Prerequisites**
-- A computer, Raspberry Pi, or home server
-- Basic knowledge of using the terminal/command prompt
-- Installed software:
-  - Python 3 (for quick hosting and QR code generation)
-  - Nginx (for long-term hosting, optional)
-  - pip package manager

-## **Setup Instructions**

-### **Step 1: Create the Digital Business Card**
+## **Step 1: Create the Digital Business Card (HTML File)**

+We will create a simple HTML file that serves as your digital business card.

-1. Open a text editor and create a new file `index.html`.
+1. Open a text editor (e.g., Notepad++, VS Code, or nano on Linux).
-2. Copy and paste the following HTML template:
+2. Copy and paste the following HTML code into a new file:

 ```html
 <!DOCTYPE html>